 Why plastic?
-It’s a nice thought that Ford was aiding the war effort, but it may not be all that realistic.
+It’s nice to think that Ford’s work was for the war effort.
+However, it may not be all that realistic.
 Plastic, he thought, could be a cheaper alternative to steel — and it would merge American-grown agriculture with American industry.
 It might also be safer.
-Another article from ’41 New York Times details the unveiling of the hemp car, and the 78-year-old Ford taking a sledgehammer to its exterior, producing no dent.
+Another article from the ’41 New York Times details the unveiling of the hemp car, and the 78-year-old Ford taking a sledgehammer to its exterior, producing no dent.
 He tries the same to a run-of-the-mill steel model and — Wham! — the old man’s wallop leaves a visible crater.

 The attractiveness of hemp (cannabis sativa) is that it’s resilient, strong, and flexible.
 It’s hardy enough to grow in infertile soils, freeing up good cropland for other stock, and reaches maturity fast enough to be sustainable.

 Ford’s hemp dream was about disrupting the industry yet again — and in multiple ways.
-He showed the car could be made partially from hemp, but his dream went even further; the industrialist saw a future in hemp fuel replacing gasoline.
+He proved you could make a car partially from hemp, but his dream went even further; the industrialist saw a future in hemp fuel replacing gasoline.

-Although it’s hard to trace what hard science led to Ford’s speculation, today’s scientists have finally gotten around to testing his mid-century hypothesis.
+It’s hard to trace what hard science led to Ford’s speculation.
+However, today’s scientists are finally testing his mid-century hypothesis.
 In 2010, researchers at the University of Connecticut found that hemp is viable, renewable source of fuel in two different ways.

 First, hemp seeds are nature’s batteries.
-Just a few raw seeds contain enough stored energy to power a fully functioning farm.
-And that’s just as raw material.
 What Ford likely had in mind was channeling hemp seed oil into a different form, something more akin to biodiesel.
-Hemp, the UConn scientists found, is also great as a biodiesel component because it has high efficiency of conversion rating, meaning that when hemp seed oil is processed into fuel, most of the energy isn’t lost.
+Hemp, the UConn scientists found, is also great as a biodiesel component.
+Hemp works perfectly because it has highly efficient “conversion rating.”
+This means that when you process hemp seed oil into fuel, most of the energy stays in the fuel.
 In hemp’s case, 97 percent of the energy is transferable through the process.

 So why didn’t the car ever make it to market?
-Well, for one thing, hemp was outlawed in 1937 — before Ford had finished a prototype, but well after he’d undertaken the project.
+Well, for one thing, the government outlawed it in 1937 — before Ford completed a prototype, but well after he’d undertaken the project.
 That part of the legend is true.
 But it’s not the only reason.
 Another is demand.
 Thanks to a few shady government deals, the price of gasoline in America was outrageously low at the time.
 There wasn’t a need to look elsewhere or invest in disruption technology when so much money was coming in.

 But who knows?
 Once Musk gets back from Mars, he might want to take up a more Earth-bound matter, and implement Ford’s forgotten dream.